-Now that you have a good idea about how long your maternity leave will be it's time to share this information with your employer.
-Deliver this exciting news in a written document addressed to your boss and any other pertinent people in your company, such as your HR manager.
+As soon as you have a good idea of how long your maternity leave will be and when you'll need to take it, it's important to share this information with your employer.
+Deliver this exciting news in a written document addressed to your direct supervisor and any other pertinent people in your company, such as your HR manager.

-This letter may seem formal but something as important as this should be put in writing and include your signature.
-Sure, you could sum this up in a quick email, but you know what happens with email.
-It gets lost in the shuffle.
-The details of your maternity leave can't get lost.
+A maternity leave request letter may seem formal but something as important as this should be documented in writing, dated and signed.
+The details of your leave cannot get lost.
 Put it to paper.

-Start by placing your contact information at the top of your letter.
-It makes your letter good reference material if someone wants to get in touch with you.
-How often does work call your personal cell or send an email to your personal inbox?
-Hopefully, not often.
-And while you're on maternity leave you won't be checking your work phone or email, so give them a quick way to get in touch with you, if needed.
+Head your letter with relevant personal contact information.
+While on leave you won't be checking your work phone or email, so give them a quick way to get in touch with you, if needed.

 In the letter, inform your employer of: